TorchAblaze/WeekFiveTemplate.Solution/README.md

      }
    ```
    - Open your terminal and run the command: `mysql -uroot -p<mysql_password>` (replace `<mysql_password>` with your MySQL password) and select the enter key to launch MySQL servers
-   - Type the following commands to setup the database:
-     - `CREATE DATABASE tiffany_greathead;` to make a new database
-     - `USE tiffany_greathead;` to connect to the new database
-     - `CREATE TABLE {template_category (TemplateCategory INT, SomeProperty VARCHAR (255))};` to create a `{template_category}` table
-     - `CREATE TABLE {template_item (TemplateItemId INT, TemplateCategoryId Int)};` to create another new `{template_item}` table
 5. To run the console app:
-   - Navigate to `{Template.Solution/WeekThreeTemplate}` in your command line
+   - Navigate to `{Template.Solution/WeekFourTemplate}` in your command line
+   - Run the commands:
-   - Run the command `dotnet restore` to restore the dependencies that are listed in `{Template.csproj}`
+     - `dotnet restore` to restore the dependencies that are listed in `{Template.csproj}`
-   - Run the command `dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0`
+     - `dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0`
-   - Run the command `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2`
+     - `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2`
-   - Run the command `dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0`
+     - `dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0`
-   - Run the command `dotnet build` to build the project and its dependencies into a set of binaries
+     - `dotnet build` to build the project and its dependencies into a set of binaries
+     - `dotnet tool install --global dotnet-ef` to install EF Core tools
+     - `dotnet ef migrations add Initial` and `dotnet ef database update`
    - Finally, run the command `dotnet run` to run the project!
    - Note: `dotnet run` also restores and builds the project, so you can use this single command to start the console app
 6. Visit the application via web browser at: `localhost:5000/`

 ## Known Bugs

-_No known bugs_
+_No known bugs_ :bug:

 ## Support and contact details